philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ### Infer selection accross the genome:

+a.
 Now let's try to use the PC to infer selection along the genome based on the PCA.

 I made yet another version of the `runPCAngsd` script and named it `runPCAngsd_selection.sbatch`.